blastcloud/hybrid-docs/docs/expectations/readme.md

     ->withBody("some body string");
 ```

-By default, this method simply checks that the specified body exists somewhere in the request body.
+By default, this method simply checks that the specified body exists somewhere in the request body, but more text may exist.
 By passing a boolean `true` as the second argument, the method will instead make a strict comparison.

 ### withCallback(Closure $callback, string $message = null)